MicrosoftDocs/learn/learn-pr/azure/build-a-web-app-with-mean-on-a-linux-vm/includes/3-create-a-vm.md

 ## Summary

 With your Ubuntu VM ready to go, you're ready to install each component of the MEAN stack.
-You'll start by installing MongoDB.
+You start by installing MongoDB.